petesimon/allwinner-V316/Tools/Scripts/unfex-refex-fwinfo-V316-Windows/README.md

-README for for UNFEX REFEX FWINFO scripts.
+README for for UNFEX REFEX FWINFO scripts to use in Windows.
 Scripts were modified to work with Allwinner V316 firmware.
 FULL_IMG.FEX size is 16777216 bytes, and 2-system.img is 11010048 bytes.